 Should my pet wear a face mask as a precaution?

-No. First, it is unlikely that this will not protect your pet from any potential disease transmission.
+No. First, it is unlikely that this will protect your pet from any potential disease transmission.
 Second, it can cause breathing difficulties, especially in certain breeds of cats and dogs.
 Third, masks must be saved for use in people with active signs of infection and medical professionals.

 Is there a vaccine?